phuongnd08/simple_provision/README.md

 Digital Ocean servers.

-I don't use shell in the name of the gems because the gem actually help you to run not only shell script, but also ruby and python script to handle complex build.
+I don't use shell in the name of the gems because the gem actually helps you to run not only shell script, but also ruby and python script to handle complex build.

 Just remember that you need to use shell to install ruby/python first,